yaswanthkumaryallapu/ai-code-reviewer/README.md

 ---

 ### **Project Affiliation**
-This project was developed as part of the **Infosys SpringBoard internship program**.
+This project was developed as part of the **Innomatics Research Lab internship program**.